manyan-chan/COMP2113_TextGame/readme.md

 A. School Hall

-B. Physics Labortory
+B. Physics Laboratory

 C. Lawn

 After he has made the choice, next event will be triggered.

 The questions have a wide scope.
 For instance, visiting a particular site, finishing tasks and making choices within a dilemma.
 Player has to try his best to earn more credits on these three categories.